frequency-chain/frequency/designdocs/capacity.md

   AlreadyStakedBalance,
   /// Staker has insufficient balance to cover the amount wanting to stake.
   InsufficientBalance,
-  /// Staker attempted to stake to an invalid MSA.
+  /// Staker attempted to stake to an invalid staking target.
-  NotRegisteredMsa,
+  NotRegisteredTarget,
   /// Staking amount is below the minimum amount required.
-  BelowMinStakingAmount,
+  StakedBelowMinimumAmount,
   /// Unstaking amount should be greater than zero.
   UnstakedAmountIsZero,
-  /// Account address is not staking NotStakingAccount,
+  /// Attempting to unstake from a target that has not been staked to.
+  NotStakingAccount,
-  /// Unstaking amount is greater than the total contributed.
+  /// Amount to unstake is greater than the amount staked.
-  AmountUnstakingExceedsBalance,
+  AmountToUnstakeExceedsAmountStaked,
   /// Staker reached the limit number for the allowed amount of unlocking chunks.
   MaxUnlockingChunks
 }